 That prompted the WRU to issue an invitation through a media release for the four regions to attend a "summit meeting" to discuss central contracts.

 At a media conference at Cardiff Arms Park on Thursday, RRW chairman Stuart Gallacher said the regions would not be attending.

 Regional Rugby Wales says it will only discuss the future of the game through the Professional Rugby Game Board.

-comprising the four regions, the WRU and an independent chairman, was set up following a professional review of the game in Wales.
+The PRGB, comprising the four regions, the WRU and an independent chairman, was set up following a professional review of the game in Wales.